lbertenasco/strategy-swappers/ROLES.md

   - Can add SWAPPER SETTERS
   - Can add STRATEGY ADDERS
   - Can add STRATEGY HANDLERS
+  - Can add TRADES MODIFIER
   - Can sets mechanics registry
   - Can set OTC Pool

 - SWAPPER ADDER

-  - Can async and sync swappers
+  - Can add async and sync swappers

 - SWAPPER SETTER

   - Can set async swapper to a strategy